GuillaumeDugat/Berlin-AirBNB-Price/README.md

 ## :book: Description

 This project aims to predict the price of a night's accommodation offered on the short-term rental website Airbnb in the city of Berlin.
 It is part of the Machine Learning course.
 It is derived from a data challenge proposed by dphi.tech.
 Details of the data challenge is [available in this link](https://dphi.tech/challenges/data-sprint-47-airbnb-berlin-price-prediction/160/data).
+Our report can [be found here](Airbnb_Berlin_Prediction.pdf).

 ## :busts_in_silhouette: Team Members